braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/set_up.md

 ### Configure your identity provider

 First, you must set up Braze as a Service Provider (SP) in your Identity Provider (IdP) with the following information.
 In addition, you'll need to set up SAML attribute mapping.

+{% alert important %}
+If you plan on using Okta as your identity provider, make sure to use the pre-built integration found on the [Okta site](https://www.okta.com/integrations/braze/).
+{% endalert %}

 | SAML Attribute | Required? | Accepted SAML Attributes |
 |---|---|---|